reasonml-old/atom-reason-refmt/README.md

 $ apm dev reason-refmt
 ```

-This clones the git repo into `~/.atom/dev/packages/reason-refmt`, and installs it as as packge into Atom.
-Then to begin development run:
+This clones the git repo into `~/.atom/dev/packages/reason-refmt`, and installs it as as packge into Atom as a Development Package.
+To begin development, start editing the package code:

 ```
 $ atom ~/.atom/dev/packages/reason-refmt
 ```

-Now you can edit the package source code.
-When you make changes, be sure to call up the Command Palette and run `Window: Reload` to reload your changes.
+When you make changes, be sure to call up the Command Palette and reload the editor to see your changes with `Window: Reload`.